-Simon Property Group, L.P. (the "Operating Partnership"), a Delaware limited partnership, is a majority owned subsidiary of Simon Property Group, Inc. ("Simon Property"), a Delaware corporation.
-Simon Property is a self-administered and self-managed real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").
-In these notes, the terms "we", "us" and "our" refer to the Operating Partnership and its subsidiaries.
+Simon Property Group, Inc. ("Simon Property") is a Delaware corporation that operates as a self-administered and self-managed real estate investment trust ("REIT").
+Simon Property Group, L.P. (the "Operating Partnership") is a majority-owned partnership subsidiary of Simon Property that owns all but one of our real estate properties.
+In these notes to unaudited financial statements, the terms "we", "us" and "our" refer to Simon Property, the Operating Partnership, and their subsidiaries.

 We are engaged primarily in the ownership, operation, leasing, management, acquisition, expansion and development of real estate properties.
 Our real estate properties consist primarily of regional malls and community shopping centers.
-As of March 31, 2003, we owned or held an interest in 241 incomeproducing properties in the United States, which consisted of 169 regional malls, 67 community shopping centers, and five office and mixed-use properties in 36 states (collectively, the "Properties", and individually, a "Property").
+As of March 31, 2003, we owned or held an interest in 242 income-producing properties in the United States, which consisted of 170 regional malls, 67 community shopping centers, and five office and mixed-use properties in 36 states (collectively, the "Properties", and individually, a "Property").
 Mixed-use properties are properties whose operating income includes two or more significant retail, office, and/or hotel components.
 We also own interests in four parcels of land held for future development (together with the Properties, the "Portfolio").
 In addition, we have ownership interests in other real estate assets and ownership interests in nine retail real estate properties operating in Europe and Canada.

-Our subsidiary, M.S.
+M.S.
 Management Associates, Inc. (the "Management Company") provides leasing, management, and development services as well as project management accounting, legal, marketing, and management information system services to most of the Properties.
 In addition, insurance subsidiaries of the Management Company reinsure the self-insured retention portion of our general liability and workers' compensation programs.
 Third party providers provide coverage above the insurance subsidiaries' limits.